-Note 14 - Fair Value of Financial Instruments
+Note 16 - Fair Value of Financial Instruments

 The Company has issued convertible notes containing beneficial conversion features to Darling, Efrat, David Lamadrid and YA II PN Notes.
 One of the features is a ratchet reset provision which, in general, reduces the conversion price should the Company issue equity with an effective price per share that is lower than the stated conversion price in the note.
 The Company accounts for the fair value of the conversion feature in accordance with ASC 815- Accounting for Derivatives and Hedging and Emerging Issues Task Force ("EITF") 07-05- Determining Whether an Instrument (or Embedded Feature) Is Indexed to an Entity's Own Stock ("EITF 07-05").
 The Company carries the embedded derivative on its balance sheet at fair value and accounts for any unrealized change in fair value as a component of its results of operations.
+The Company also has a contingent liability in connection with the acquisition of Alternative Solutions, LLC (see note 3).

-The following summarizes the Company's derivative financial liabilities that are recorded at fair value on a recurring basis at August 31, 2018 and May 31, 2018:
+The following summarizes the Company's financial liabilities that are recorded at fair value on a recurring basis at November 30, 2018 and May 31, 2018:

-August 31, 2018
+November 30, 2018

-Level 1 Level 2 Level 3 Total
+Leve el 1 Level 2 Level 3 Total

 Liabilities

 Contingent liabilities \$ - \$ - \$ 678,111 \$ 678,111

+May 31, 2018

-Level 1 Level 2 lay 31, 1 Level 3 Total
+Leve el 1 Level 2 Ι Level 3 Total

-Liabilities Level I Level 2 Level 5 10181
+Liabilities

 Derivative liabilities \$ - \$ - \$ 1,265,751 \$ 1,265,751